-Parent Corps volunteers work under the direction of the Webster University Parents Council in conjunction with the University's Office of Alumni and Development Programs.
+Parent Corps volunteers work under the direction of the Webster University Parents Council in conjunction with the University's Office of Alumni and Parent Programs.
 The Parents Council exists as a formal channel of communication between the parent community and the University, and supports Webster on matters of strategic importance as it relates to students.
 The Parents Council plays an integral role in the University's Alumni and Parents Programs, and specifically, serves as a vital resource to Parent Programs planning and execution.

 Parent Corps volunteers assist the Parents Council in their efforts to support three key areas of strategic importance to Webster University:

 - increasing the percentage of parents making annual gifts of support for Webster